Gold panning: rivers where you can still find gold

 Cosumnes River, California, USA

-The Cosumnes River that flows through California's Eldorado National Forest is also known for its deposits of the yellow stuff.
+The Cosumnes River that flows through California's Eldorado National Forest is also known for its deposits of gold.
 A great place to prospect, several camping grounds within the forest allow for gold panning.

 Cosumnes River, California, USA